elopio/docs/source/includes/_trading.md

 Trading
 ========
+<aside class="notice">The Trading section is still under construction and may be missing some information.
+Don't worry!
+We plan to update the entire documentation prior to Augur launching.
+Thank you for your patience as we make these updates.</aside>

 Augur allows anyone to create an openly tradable market about any upcoming event.
 Augur will maintain an order book for each of the markets created.
 Any trader can place or take an order on the market's order book.
 When placing an order, if there is an order on the book that will fulfill your order then it will be filled immediately.
 If there is no matching order, or your order was only partially filled, on the book then your order, or the remainder of what wasn't filled of your order, will be placed on the book until another trader tries to fill the order or we cancel the order and remove it from the book.
 Orders are executed on a "first come, first served" basis.

 The Augur UI will offer users the best prices first when displaying the order book on each market page.
 Orders are never executed at a worse prices than the limit price set by the user, however they can settle for better than the limit price.
 Orders can also be partially filled.
 The UI will automatically include multiple backup/fallback orders to attempt to fill our order in the event that the best order was filled before we sent the transaction.
 These backup/fallback orders will always fit within the limit price set by the trader.